eunomia-bpf/GPTtrace/README.md

 ## Key Features 💡

-- Interact and Tracing your Linux with natural language
+- Interact and Tracing your Linux with natural language, it can tell how to write eBPF programs in `BCC`, `libbpf` styles.

 ![result](doc/result.png)